iramirezc-learning/book-algorithms-4th-java/chapter/1-fundamentals/section/1/exercise/index.md

 ##### Print the percentage of numbers greater than the average.

 > requires saving all the values.
-We need to store all numbers to get the average and then count all the numbers greater tha it.
+We need to store all numbers to get the average and then count all the numbers greater than it.

 ##### Print the `n` numbers in increasing order.